Skip to content

 Matrix agents should be able to summarize experience into reusable skills.

 A skill is not just a file.
-It is a stabilized method, rule, or workflow extracted from interaction, task execution, feedback, and reflection.
+It is a stabilized method, rule, or workflow extracted from interaction, task execution, feedback, cost, value, and reflection.

 Skill evolution may be triggered passively: